Nature Repair Market

 Each Nature Repair Market project can only generate one Biodiversity Certificate over its duration.
 Once a Biodiversity Certificate has been sold, the associated biodiversity improvement is expected to be maintained over the project’s ‘permanence period’, typically 25 or 100 years.

-The steps below provide a guide to how the Nature Repair Market process may work:
+The steps below provide a brief guide to how the Nature Repair Market process works:

 What kind of projects can be done under the Nature Repair Market?

-Several different Nature Repair Market methods are currently being developed, with the first one expected to be released in January 2025.
+Several other Nature Repair Market methods are currently being developed, and are expected to be released over the next few years.
 The methods currently in development are:

 - Enhancing remnant vegetation* – protection and enhancement of existing native vegetation.

-- Invasive pest management – control of specific feral pests and/or weeds.
+- Invasive pest management – control of specific feral pests and/or weeds additional to what is required of landholders by law.

 - Rangelands – manage and enhance habitat in arid and semi-arid areas.